-HONG KONG - Asian stocks drifted on Friday, with markets in China edging slightly higher as investors stayed cautious ahead of a major holiday and an announcement on details on a free trade zone in Shanghai.
+HONG KONG - Asian stocks drifted on Friday, with markets in China edging slightly higher as investors stayed cautious ahead of a major holiday and details from the highly anticipated unveiling of a free trade zone in Shanghai.
 Stocks in Tokyo slid after Japan's inflation spiked.

 In the U.S., upbeat economic data supported stocks.
 Reports showed unemployment claims fell to their second lowest level in six years and the economy grew at a 2.5 per cent annual rate in the second quarter.
 The Dow Jones industrial average advanced 0.4 per cent to 15,328 while the S&P 500 index rose 0.4 per cent to close at 1,698.67.
 The Nasdaq climbed 0.7 per cent to 3,787.

 In currencies, the euro fell to $1.3486 from $1.3490 in late trading Thursday.
 The dollar slipped to 98.65 yen from 99.00 yen.

 In energy markets, benchmark oil for November delivery fell 33 cents to $102.70 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 37 cents to settle at $103.03 on Thursday.

 © Copyright 2013